albertz/PyCParser/README.md

 -----------------

 * Be more flexible.
 It is much easier now with a hand-written parser to do operations on certain levels of the parsing pipe.
+* I wanted to have some self-contained code which can also easily run on the end-user side.
+So the end-user can just update the lib and its headers and then some application using this Python lib will automatically use the updated lib.
+This is not possible if you generated the ctypes interface statically (via some GCC-XML based tool or so).
 * I wanted to implement [PySDL](https://github.com/albertz/PySDL) and didn't wanted to translate the SDL headers by hand.
 Also, I didn't wanted to use existing tools to do this to avoid further maintaining work at some later time.
 See the project for further info.
 * This functionality could be used similarly for many other C libraries.
 * A challenge for myself.
 Just for fun. :)